BlackyDrum/ai-tutor/README.md

 13. **Visit http://localhost:8000 in your web browser to access the application.**

 ## Dashboard Access
-In order to have full access to the Admin's Dasboard, you need to manually set the ``admin`` flag to true.
+In order to have full access to the Admin's Dasboard, you need to manually set the ``admin`` column in the ``users`` table to true.
 You can use the following command:
 ```sql
 UPDATE users SET admin=true WHERE id={USER_ID};
 ```

 ## Validate ChromaDB Sync
-To validate if ChromaDB is in sync with the relational database, you can use the following command:
+To validate if ``ChromaDB`` is in sync with the relational database, you can use the following command:
 ```
 $ php artisan chroma:check
 ```